Learn all you need to know about how to slice on Cricut including how to slice a shape in half, how to slice out words, and how to slice on iPad.

 Insert a square from the shapes panel and make it larger than the circle.

 Now move the square or rectangle so that the top of it is resting on the 3 inch grid line (the center of the circle).

 Now you need to select both layers in one of the ways I mentioned above.
 I hold down my mouse key while dragging a box over both shapes.

+Notice the slice result.
 The two overlapping pieces will both cut apart and you will be left with two (one of each shape).
 You’ll also notice you now have four layers in the layers panel on the right.